 Screaming is allowed and encouraged.
 You must act out any anger

-you feel in a safe way,

-as beating the earth with your
+you feel in a safe way, such as beating the earth with your

 are to be released.

 In the third stage you jump up and down yelling Hoo!
 Hoo!
 Hoo!

 and pushes that energy upward.
 When doing this stage it is

-important to keep your arms

-and in a natural position.
+important to keep your arms loose and in a natural position.
 Do

-not hold your arms over your head as that position can be medically dangerous.
+not hold your arms over your head as that position can be medically

-in the first three stages and become a silent
+you have unleashed in the first three stages and become a silent

-witness to the ocean as

-flows into the drop.
+witness to the ocean as it flows into the drop.
 Become the ocean.

 Rajneesh unwisely changed the